Blotch3D/Blotch3D/README.md

 multiply by a rotation matrix most of the time, but on occasion recreate the sprite's matrix directly from the scalar angle value.

+Q: I'm using SetCameraToSprite to implement cockpit view, but when the sprite moves, the camera lags from the sprite's position.

+A: It's a chicken and egg problem.
+The sprite must be moved *before* moving the camera to its position, but the camera must be moved *before* showing the sprite's latest position.
+The only way to fix this is to set the sprite's position without showing (drawing) it, then call SetCameraToSprite, then draw everything.
+If you want to attach the camera to a child sprite, you might want to disable any time-consuming tasks in drawing things when you only want to calculate the sprite's position without drawing it, then when it comes time to draw things, enable them those things.

 Rights
 ======